-DS Doctoral Portfolio Plan
+CDS Doctoral Portfolio Plan

 To begin your application, e-mail us with your interests and intentions.
 Upon approval submit a brief letter of intent and purpose, proof of active full-time enrollment at The University of Texas at Austin, and approval from your academic advisor.
-Additionally, complete as much as you can of the Disability Studies Doctoral Portfolio Program Plan (download the document from "additional resources" section on this webpage) and submit all materials either in person (by appointment) or U.S. Mail; because the application includes confidential student information, it is preferred that you not e-mail your application.
+Additionally, complete as much as you can of the Critical Disability Studies Doctoral Portfolio Program Plan (download the document from "additional resources" section on this webpage) and submit all materials either in person (by appointment) or U.S. Mail; because the application includes confidential student information, it is preferred that you not e-mail your application.
 After your application is reviewed, you will be contacted for any further information and discussions and, if accepted, you will be welcomed into the program and assigned to an advisor.